Akashdb5/PolkaProof/README.md

 - **EVM Airdrop Service** – use the captured MetaMask addresses to trigger ERC-721 or ERC-1155 drops on Moonbeam or an EVM testnet.
 - **On-chain Analytics** – export Supabase data into a cross-chain dashboard to highlight attendance streaks, reward eligibility, and badge rarity.
 - **Custom Themes** – adapt the UI copy/branding to other hackathon tracks while keeping the wallet + API infrastructure intact.

----

-Questions or looking to extend the proof of concept?
-Join the Polkadot hackathon support channel (see the Resources tab) or file an issue in this repo.
-Let’s keep bridging Web2 familiarity with the radically open, radically useful Polkadot stack.